Sport Karate Museum Archives

 In 1954, at age 27, Master Shinzato left Okinawa for Brazil to fulfill his dream of becoming an ambassador of karate to the rest of the world – a dream he fulfilled well beyond anyone’s expectations.
 Lacking the financial resources to open a karate school upon his arrival in Brazil, Master Shinzato worked in farming and drove a truck to transport agricultural products to markets while teaching karate from his home.
 In 1962, he opened his first karate school in Santos; from there, his incredible network grew and flourished.

 Master Shinzato truly was an ambassador of karate.
-He welcomed with open arms students and practitioners from every part of the globe (including the writer of this article, who became his student in 1970 while living in Brazil as a foreign exchange student from the United States).
+He welcomed with open arms, students and practitioners from every part of the globe (including the writer of this article, who became his student in 1970 while living in Brazil as a foreign exchange student from the United States).
 The awards, honors, and titles bestowed upon Master Shinzato during his lifetime are far too numerous to mention in one article.
-They never were sought by him, but were ways his students and community could say, “Thank you for what your life and work has meant to us.”
+They were never sought by him, but were ways his students and community could say, “Thank you for what your life and work has meant to us.”

 Master Shinzato’s martial arts lineage was exceeded by no other.
 Masters with whom he trained include Anbun Tokuda and Choshin Chibana (both disciples of Anko Itosu, who was a disciple of Sokon Matsumura), Shikan Akamine, Masahiro Nakamoto, Katsuya Miyahira, and Katsuyoshi Kanei.
 His lifelong dedication to martial arts, and the lineage from which he came, resulted in many rankings.
 These rankings include: Shorin-Ryu Karate (Kobayashi) 10th Dan Hanshi, Kobudo Hanshi, and Goju-Ryu Karate 5th Dan.
 He also trained in other arts, including Judo under Soko Itokazu.